Visual / Brand Design

 “Something as small as a greasy pizza box can mess up a whole batch of recyclables.
 Sometimes people would even throw things like water hoses, which would jam an entire sorting line.”

-After interviewing and understanding MRF's general workflow and technologies, we were managed to conclude the current pain-points into the following three:
+After interviewing and understanding MRF's general workflow and technologies, we were managed to conclude the current pain-points into the following two:

 To further understand what our potential users need, we conducted 15 interviews with people aged 18 to 54, who have different experiences and unique points of view with recycling.
 Some interviewees provided helpful feedback regarding their opinions on what they know about recycling, why they recycle, and what problems they are facing.
 These insights helped us in the following process of creating the affinity diagram and our service's personas.